th-m-vogel/Max-Patches/M4L-Devices/AudioReactiveVideoSynth/README.md

 # NEXT STEPS

-Userstand what was done and use it to develop furter from here ... we will see.
+Understand what was done and use it to develop furter from here ... we will see.

 # Remarks